newchuyalong/libgdx-learning/Ninepatches.md

 }
 ```

 We see that the packer actually defined nine patches (somebody should be mind blown by now!).
-One huge advantage with this is that we are no longer constrained to the 1 square for each region (as opposed to instantiate ninepatches manually).
+One huge advantage with this is that we are no longer constrained to the 1 square for each region (as opposed to instantiate Ninepatches manually).
 We can now define more fine-grained nine patches.
 In addition to this, its much easier to just alter an image and run it through the packer, and it will define regions.